US Labor & Employment Webinar Series 2026

 • Common pitfalls and how to avoid them

-This session is designed for HR professionals, business leaders and anyone responsible for managing workplace policies across multiple jurisdictions.
+This session was designed for HR professionals, business leaders and anyone responsible for managing workplace policies across multiple jurisdictions.

-The California portion will highlight recent 2025–2026 developments affecting wage and hour compliance, leave and notice obligations, pay data reporting and evolving enforcement trends; including developments under the Private Attorney General's Act (PAGA) and recent reforms impacting standing, penalties and cure opportunities, as well as key pending legislation from the 2026 session that employers should monitor.
+The California portion highlighted recent 2025–2026 developments affecting wage and hour compliance, leave and notice obligations, pay data reporting and evolving enforcement trends; including developments under the Private Attorneys General Act (PAGA) and recent reforms impacting standing, penalties and cure opportunities, as well as key pending legislation from the 2026 session that employers should monitor.

-The New York portion will discuss recent developments and trends across wage and hour, leave and anti-discrimination law, including minimum wage and salary threshold increases, expanded leave obligations, pay transparency requirements and the codification of disparate impact liability theory into New York’s human rights law.
+The New York portion discussed recent developments and trends across wage and hour, leave and anti-discrimination law, including minimum wage and salary threshold increases, expanded leave obligations, pay transparency requirements and the codification of disparate impact liability theory into New York’s human rights law.

-The Illinois portion will discuss recent state law updates that expand employee leave and workplace protections including paid lactation breaks, new and expanded military, NICU and organ donation leave and highlight key employer compliance changes affecting non-disclosure agreements (NDAs), equal pay registration, E Verify practices, Illinois Department of Human Rights (IDHR) charge procedures and employee use of employer-issued devices for domestic violence related purposes.
+The Illinois portion discussed recent state law updates that expanded employee leave and workplace protections, including paid lactation breaks, new and expanded military, NICU and organ donation leave, and highlighted key employer compliance changes affecting non-disclosure agreements (NDAs), equal pay registration, E-Verify practices, Illinois Department of Human Rights (IDHR) charge procedures and employee use of employer-issued devices for domestic violence-related purposes.

 Wednesday, May 13 at noon ET – Restrictive Covenants Update

-You're invited to join us for an in-depth webinar focused on one of the most closely watched areas of employment law today: restrictive covenants.
-With significant developments unfolding at both the federal and state levels, this session will help you understand what’s changing and how these shifts may affect your organization.
+This webinar focused on one of the most closely watched areas of employment law: restrictive covenants.
+With significant developments unfolding at both the federal and state levels, the session explored what was changing and how these shifts could affect organizations.

 • Recent legal updates impacting non-compete and non-solicitation agreements